Medical record: German law and customs

 In Germany, a relatively new law, which has been established in 2013, strengthens the rights of patients.
 It states, amongst other things, the statutory duty of medical personnel to document the treatment of the patient in either hard copy or within the electronic patient record (EPR).
 This documentation must happen in a timely manner and encompass each and every form of treatment the patient receives, as well as other necessary information, such as the patient's case history, diagnoses, findings, treatment results, therapies and their effects, surgical interventions and their effects, as well as informed consents.
 The information must include virtually everything that is of functional importance for the actual, but also for future treatment.
 This documentation must also include the medical report and must be archived by the attending physician for at least 10 years.
 The law clearly states that these records are not only memory aids for the physicians, but also should be kept for the patient and must be presented on request.

 In addition, an electronic health insurance card was issued in January 2014 which is applicable in Germany (Elektronische Gesundheitskarte or eGK), but also in the other member states of the European Union (European Health Insurance Card).
 It contains data such as: the name of the health insurance company, the validity period of the card, and personal information about the patient (name, date of birth, sex, address, health insurance number) as well information about the patient's insurance status and additional charges.
 Furthermore, it can contain medical data if agreed to by the patient.
 This data can include information concerning emergency care, prescriptions, an electronic medical record, and electronic physician's letters.
 However, due to the limited storage space (32kB), some information is deposited on servers.

 Accessibility

 United States

 In the United States, the most basic rules governing access to a medical record dictate that only the patient and the health-care providers directly involved in delivering care have the right to view the record.
 The patient, however, may grant consent for any person or entity to evaluate the record.
 The full rules regarding access and security for medical records are set forth under the guidelines of the Health Insurance Portability and Accountability Act (HIPAA).

+Under HIPAA, a covered entity generally must act on an individual's access request no later than 30 days after receiving it; if it cannot do so, it may take one extension of up to 30 days if it provides a written explanation and expected completion date within the original period.

 The rules become more complicated in special situations.
 A 2018 study found discrepancies in how major hospitals handle record requests, with forms displaying limited information relative to phone conversations.